Local Whittle estimation of high-dimensional long-run variance and precision matrices: Simulation study

 \end{itemize} \end{itemize}

 The penalty parameter $\rho$ is chosen by the eBIC in \eqref{e:eBIC} with $\gamma = 1$.
 Also, the ALM algorithm requires the Lagrangian penalty parameter, which as noted above is set to decrease by $\frac{1}{4}$ on every $10$th iteration with $\mu_0 = 10^{-2}$ but it is taken no smaller than $10^{-6}$.
-The same performance measures are used as those for thresholding local Whittle estimation in Section \ref{s:sub2Sim}, but the inverse of long-run variance $P$ is used instead of $G$.
+The same performance measures are used as those for thresholding local Whittle estimation in Section \ref{s:sub2Sim}, but the inverse of long-run variance $P_{0}$ is used instead of $G_{0}$.

 Figure \ref{f:DGP1} shows the proportions of estimated non-zero coefficients in $P_k$, $k=1,2,3$, when the dimension is $p=20$ and the sample size is $N=200$.
 Note that the sparsity patterns of $P_k$, $k=1,2,3$, are the same as in Figure \ref{f:graphical-DGP}.
 It can be observed that the graphical local Whittle estimator recovers the sparsity pattern of the underlying model.
 For example, the non-zero coefficient $P_1(11, 14)$ is found to be non-zero about 90\% of times by our proposed method.
 More detailed performance measures can be found in Table \ref{tab:graphicalLW}.
-Table \ref{tab:graphicalLW} suggests that for all considered models our performance measures decrease as the sample size increases for fixed dimension.
-For instance, the misspecification rate for DGP2 with dimension $p=60$ is decreasing from 1452.86 to .02 if the sample size increases from $N=200$ to $N=1000$.
-The other way around, for fixed sample size $N$, the performance measures are increasing as the dimension increases.
+Table \ref{tab:graphicalLW} suggests that for all considered models our performance measures tend to improve as the sample size increases for fixed dimension.
+The other way around, for fixed sample size $N$, the performance measures are getting worse as the dimension increases.
 We can conclude that the graphical local Whittle estimator correctly identifies zero coefficients and yields estimates close to the true values as the sample size increases.